 1. Describe the objects that one could see in the night sky.

-- Stars – They look like tiny shining dots but are actually huge balls of hot gases.
+Answer: When we look at the night sky, we can see many different objects.
+These include: Stars β They look like tiny shining dots but are actually huge balls of hot gases.
 The Sun is also a star.

-- The Moon – It is the Earth’s natural satellite.
+The Moon β It is the Earth’s natural satellite.
 It appears in different shapes every night.

-- Planets – These look like stars but do not twinkle.
+Planets β These look like stars but do not twinkle.
 Some planets we can see are Venus, Mars, and Jupiter.

-- Constellations – These are groups of stars that form patterns or shapes in the sky, like Orion or Ursa Major.
+Constellations β These are groups of stars that form patterns or shapes in the sky, like Orion or Ursa Major.

-- Comets – These are space objects with a glowing head and a long tail.
+Comets β These are space objects with a glowing head and a long tail.

-- Artificial Satellites – Man-made machines like communication or weather satellites can also be seen moving slowly like stars.
+Artificial Satellites β Man-made machines like communication or weather satellites can also be seen moving slowly like stars.

 2. Draw a rough diagram and give a short description of any one constellation.